jobrouter/typo3-base/Documentation/variable-resolvers.rst

 JobRouter language information
 ------------------------------

-Sometimes it is necessary to send not the language code of the page in your form but instead the language string JobRouter® uses (e.g. ``german`` instead of ``de``).
+Sometimes it is necessary to use not the language code of the page in your form but instead the language string JobRouter® uses (e.g. ``german`` instead of ``de``).
 This can be useful for sending localised emails from the process in the relevant language.

 Use the :yaml:`{__jobRouterLanguage}` variable for that.
-The following languages are supported by JobRouter® by now:
+The following languages are supported by JobRouter® in recent version:

 +----------------+---------------------+
 | ISO 639-1 code | JobRouter® language |